 Additionally, the four types of unfairness were related to different health related indicators.
-For instance, procedural justice was more strongly related to physical health problem, while distributive justice was more predictive of mental health issues.
+For instance, procedural justice was more strongly related to physical health problems, while distributive justice was more predictive of mental health issues.
 Psychological contract breach was most strongly associated with employee perceptions of burnout.
-Of the four, interactional justice was the least predictive of the health indicators.
+Of the four, interactional justice was the least predictive of health indicators.

-To increase feelings of distributive justice, organizations should strive to make policies with outcomes that are the same for all employees regardless of gender, race, and tenure.
-While, increasing perceptions of procedural justice can be accomplished by insuring that decision-making processes treat all employees equally.
-Finally, to increase perceptions of a sturdy psychological contract, openly and clearly communicate to employees, provide them with information, direction, and support in times of change, and treat employees with respect.
+To increase feelings of distributive justice, organizations should strive to make policies with outcomes that are the same for all employees, regardless of gender, race, and tenure.
+Increasing perceptions of procedural justice can be accomplished by insuring that decision-making processes are applied to all employees equally.
+Finally, to increase perceptions of a sturdy psychological contract, organizations can openly and clearly communicate to employees, provide them with information, direction, and support in times of change, and treat employees with respect.

 Robbins, J. M., Ford, M. T., & Tetrick, L. E. (2012).
 Perceived unfairness and employee health: A meta-analytic integration.
 Journal of Applied Psychology, 97, 235-272.